-Supporting Projects Currently device vibration: can be connected to other parts of body]
+Currently device vibration: can be connected to other parts of body]

-Benefits

-Primary Benefits Secondary Benefits

-Improving social integration Promoting Use of active modes
+Improving social integration

 Improving Life Quality

 Increasing Safety

-Social integration for v isually impaired and blind
+Social integration for visually impaired and blind

-Wider Benefits

 Blind people are more comfortable with Navigation.
-Also promotes region as more accessible for all sectors of
+Also promotes region as more accessible for all sectors of society

-society

-Suggested Fi nancing Options

 Various funds available for development

-Prospective Cu stomers for future

 Visually Impaired and blind people

-Contact for further Details

-m.g.d.m.cox@tue.nl

-All the entities of UC-446c, aside of the web server that delivers the map data are found directly on the body of the visually impaired person.
+All the entities of UC-446c, aside from the web server that delivers the map data are found directly on the body of the visually impaired person.
 Different kinds of sensors (GPS and Ultra Wide Band) ascertain the position of the person in space, actuators that also lie on the data sources layer indicate the target movement direction by vibrations on different body parts/locations.
 These are controlled by an on-board navigation solution, which integrates positional data with map data gathered from an online server.
 Both of these latter items thus belong onto the data processing and analysis layer.